 - 3. Test laboratory is at the choice of the sponsor.
 However, no pre-selection of test stands is allowed and all calibrated test stands within a laboratory, meeting Appendix A requirements, are to be made available for all candidate submissions.
-Test stand assignment is as defined in Appendix D. - Final test results of a candidate will utilize current time test severity adjustments (±) in accordance with Appendix A. Severity adjustments are to be included in the test report. - 5.
+Test stand assignment is as defined in Appendix D. - 4.
+Final test results of a candidate will utilize current time test severity adjustments (±) in accordance with Appendix A. Severity adjustments are to be included in the test report. - 5.
 The test laboratory will supply the results of all tests initiated by registration simultaneously: i) to the ACC Monitoring Agency for inclusion in the data base, and ii) to the sponsor for inclusion in the Candidate Data Package as specified in Appendix E. All test results must be supplied for any program run under the Code.
 The data will be entered into the ACC Monitoring Agency data base. - 6.
-All chemical & physical tests are to be conducted in laboratories current in participation in the ASTM International Proficiency Testing Program D.02-Interlaboratory Crosscheck Program for the particular tests. - Conformance to passing limits in a specific engine test will be determined using Multiple Test Evaluation Procedures (MTEP) in Appendix F. Only engine tests meeting ASTM test guidelines and ACC guidelines for operational validity in Appendix G are to be considered.
+All chemical & physical tests are to be conducted in laboratories current in participation in the ASTM International Proficiency Testing Program for the particular tests. - 7.
+Conformance to passing limits in a specific engine test will be determined using Multiple Test Evaluation Procedures (MTEP) in Appendix F. Only engine tests meeting ASTM test guidelines and ACC guidelines for operational validity in Appendix G are to be considered.
 All valid tests are to be considered for MTEP, except as specified in Appendix E. - 8.
 If questions arise as to the validity of a specific test or test result, the test laboratory or test sponsor may seek an opinion and/or industry test severity and precision information from the ACC Monitoring Agency (see Appendix E).
 Such opinions and/or information shall be included in the Candidate Data Package. - 9.
 Minor formulation modifications are permissible during development of the Core Data Set (see Appendix H).
-All such modifications and support data will be disclosed to the customer and included in the Candidate Data Package. - Extension Programs will be conducted in accordance with Extension Program Guidelines (see Appendix I).
+All such modifications and support data will be disclosed to the customer and included in the Candidate Data Package. - 10.
+Extension Programs will be conducted in accordance with Extension Program Guidelines (see Appendix I).
 These guidelines and those for minor formulation modifications may be combined with applicable API guidelines within API Publication 1509.
 Use of the Extension Program Guidelines will be disclosed to the customer and support data will be included in the Candidate Data Package. - 11.
 Compliance with the Code will be determined by annual review by an independent auditor (see Appendix J).
 A Self-Evaluation Checklist prepared by the company and endorsed by the auditor will be submitted to ACC annually as part of complying with the Code. - 12.
 The PAPTG decision to accept a test into the Code of Practice involves review of a number of critical items (see Appendix K).
-PAPTG may review input by A decision to accept tests into the Code will be made following joint efforts by the test developer, the ACC Technical Advisory Group, and any third parties, as appropriate., which targetbringing the test into compliance with the Template for Acceptance of New (see Appendix K).
-If the engine test is to be used as part of a categoryspecification, a demonstration oil is necessary to establish the performance limits of the tests comprising the categoryspecification.
-Such an oil must meet the performance limits of each of the tests within the categoryspecification.
+PAPTG may review input by the test developer, the ACC Technical Advisory Group, and any third parties, as appropriate.
+If the engine test is to be used as part of a specification, a demonstration oil is necessary to establish the performance limits of the tests comprising the specification.
+Such an oil must meet the performance limits of each of the tests within the specification.